ihor/NSPL/README.md

 ## nspl\f

 Provides the most popular higher-order functions: functions that act on or return other functions.
+Helps to write code in functional programming paradigm.

 ##### map($function, $sequence)